Bandaids (song)

 "Bandaids" (stylized in all lowercase) is a song by the American singer-songwriter Katy Perry.
 It was released through Capitol Records on November 6, 2025, along with an accompanying music video, which she co-directed with Christian Breslauer.
-Perry and Kiddo Ibañez co-wrote the track with its producers Justin Tranter, Sean Cook, Russ Chell, and Eren Cannata.
+The song was later included on her greatest hits album, The Ones That Got the Plays (2026).
+Perry and Amanda Ibanez co-wrote the track with its producers Justin Tranter, Sean Cook, Russ Chell, and Eren Cannata.
 "Bandaids" is a pop rock ballad, which lyrically explores heartbreak and reflects on the loss of a relationship.

-Commercially, "Bandaids" charted in the top 75 in Canada and the United Kingdom, while appearing on component charts in fourteen other regions.
+Commercially, "Bandaids" entered the primary charts in Australia, Canada, Ireland, the United Kingdom, and Venezuela.
+In Brazil, the song has been certified Gold by Pro-Música Brasil for shifting 20,000 units within the country.
 The track's accompanying music video depicts Perry going through a series of accidents that show her struggling after a breakup, inspired by the American horror franchise Final Destination.
-She first performed the song live on her 2025 concert tour, the Lifetimes Tour, at a show in Lyon, France, in November 2025.
+She first performed the song live on her 2025 concert tour, The Lifetimes Tour, at a show in Lyon, France, one day after its release.

 Promotion and release

-In November 2025, reports surfaced of a soundless visualizer being displayed on the screens at one point during the Lifetimes Tour shows.
+In November 2025, reports surfaced of a soundless visualizer being displayed on the screens at one point during The Lifetimes Tour shows.
 In the cryptic video, Perry was seen singing an unidentified song while sitting on a tree branch and cutting it with a hand saw.
 On November 4, 2025, she hinted at a new project on her official website by updating its design.
 The update featured three emojis—🙂, 😐, and ☹️—and included the message "how's your day?".
 There was also an option to subscribe to her newsletter and an invitation to pre-save future projects.
 Later that day, Perry announced the release of a new single titled "Bandaids" on her social media, with a photo of her face containing scratches and bruises on her forehead, cheek, lip, and nose.
 The image also featured the song's title and its release date, November 6.
+The song was later included on Perry's compilation album titled The Ones That Got the Plays, released in May 2026.